daweichin/daweichin/README.md

 ### Hi there, I'm David (大卫) 👋

-- 🔭 I’m currently working as a systems engineer && student (part time)
+- 🔭 I’m currently working as a systems engineer & finishing my Masters in IT part time
-- 🌱 I’m currently learning as much as I can about software
+- 🌱 I love learning about computers, software and the internet
-- 👯 I’m looking to collaborate on anything :)
+- 👯 Stay hungry, stay foolish
-- ⚡ Fun fact: I love to cycle, play pool/snooker, badminton and gaming.
+- ⚡ My hobbies: cycling, pool/snooker, badminton, gaming

 ---